 Dead animals can carry a variety of diseases, including:

 During decomposition, these pathogens spread into the surrounding area.
 Attempting to remove the carcass yourself-even with gloves-exposes you to serious health risks.
-Professionals use protective equipment, disinfectants, and specialised techniques to ensure no harmful bacteria remain.
+Professionals use protective methods, disinfectants, and specialised methods to ensure no harmful bacteria remain.

-The smell of decomposition is powerful and long-lasting.
+The smell of decomposition is reliable and long-lasting.
 Even after you remove the carcass, the odour can linger for days or weeks.
 It seeps into:

 Professionals don’t just remove the animal-they deodorise, sanitise, and restore the affected area to eliminate the smell completely.